-Because the amount of depreciation is usually significant in assessments of earning power and solvency, accountants have been highly concerned with how to measure and report it in the financial statements.
+Given that the amount of depreciation is usually significant in assessments of earning power and solvency, accountants need to know how to measure and report it in financial statements.

 Assessment of Earning Power